MaiLyLe/react-states-props/README.md

 Create a button that counts how often it's been clicked.

 **Bonus:**
-- Display a “level” based on how many times the button was clicked.
+- Display a "level" based on how many times the button was clicked.
-- Optional: Change the button’s color when reaching a new level.
+- Optional: Change the button's color when reaching a new level.

 ---